-Ads that change hearts and minds say, "This is the belief that wakes us up in the morning.
-It's why we come together.
-Here's how we live our belief.
-Do you believe what we believe?"
+Ads that change hearts and minds say, “This belief is what wakes us up in the morning.
+It’s why we come together.
+Here’s how we live our belief.
+Do you believe what we believe?”

 The selling of products and services is the selling of ideas.

 And now you know how Apple became the largest company in America.

 Apple generated $43.7 billion in sales during the first three months of 2014.
 That’s more than Google, Amazon, and Facebook COMBINED.
 Apple’s iPhone revenue alone is bigger than Microsoft and their iPad revenue alone is bigger than Facebook.
 And those are just two of their products.
 We haven’t even touched laptops or iTunes or Beats by Dre.

 Simon Sinek says,

 “People don’t buy what you do; they buy why you do it.
 If you don’t know why you do what you do, and people respond to why you do what you do, then how will you ever get people to vote for you, or buy something from you, or, more importantly, be loyal and want to be a part of what it is that you do?
 Again, the goal is not just to sell to people who need what you have; the goal is to sell to people who believe what you believe.
 The goal is not just to hire people who need a job; it’s to hire people who believe what you believe.
 If you hire people just because they can do a job, they’ll work for your money, but if you hire people who believe what you believe, they’ll work for you with blood and sweat and tears.”